bediger4000/monte-carlo-lock/README.md

 [Bruce Ediger](mailto:bediger@stratigery.com)

-This web page implements some of the various formal systems in Raymond Smullyan's neglected classic,
+This repo contains a web page that implements some of the various formal systems in Raymond Smullyan's neglected classic,
 [The Lady or The Tiger](http://www.amazon.com/The-Lady-Tiger-Other-Puzzles/dp/048647027X/)